nos/client/.github/CONTRIBUTING.md

 # How to contribute
 ## Reporting Bugs
-Well-written bug reports with consistently reproducible steps are invaluable to the development of NEO•ONE.
+Well-written bug reports with consistently reproducible steps are invaluable to the development of nOS.
 Bugs are tracked as GitHub issues.
 Before creating an issue, please perform a search to see if the problem has already been reported.
 After you've determined a bug does not already exist, create an issue and fill in the template.

 ## Suggesting Enhancements
 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.